EwanXiong/ewanxiong/README.md

 ### Hi there 👋
-🔭 I'm now a Research Assistant of [XGlab](http://eca.xglab.tech/member/index.html) in TsingHua University.
-🌱 I’m also an incoming PhD student in the Genetics, Genomics, and Bioinformatics ([GGB](https://genetics.ucr.edu/)) program at the University of California Riverside, starting in Fall 2025.
+🌱 I’m now a PhD student in the Genetics, Genomics, and Bioinformatics ([GGB](https://genetics.ucr.edu/)) program at the University of California Riverside.

 <!--
 **xyifan97/xyifan97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.